craigkerstiens/postgresguide.com/source/performance/explain.rst

 What is an Execution Plan
 -------------------------

 Postgres has a great ability to show you how it will actually execute a query under the covers.
 This is known as an `execution plan` and which is exposed by **explain**.
 Understanding this tells you how you can optimize your database with indexes to improve performance.
 The hard part for most users is understanding the output of these.
-While there's many pieces that are involved in understanding there's a few key primers most developers should know.
+While there are many pieces involved in understanding here are a few key things most developers should know.

 More About Explain
 ------------------